BeataMaro/react-components/README.md

 ### Work in progress.

-The app is created to complete the RS School React course.
+Application created as a part of the [RS School JavaScript course.](https://rs.school/js-en/)